 All molecular geometries were taken from the literature, and all calculations were performed with the same AO basis set used in the respective works that developed the reference values to enable a direct comparison.
 In this context, we refrain from any basis set dependence study as it has already been conducted.
 It has been established that even for full CIS(D) (aC=1), local-valence and Rydberg excitation energies only differed by about 0.03 eV when going from a triple to a large quadruple-ζ basis set.
 Unsurprisingly, this difference was even lower for DHDFAs with smaller aC.
-For instance, there was an average difference of just 0.01 eV for TD-B2PLYP (aC=0.27) and TD-PBE0-DH (aC=0.125).
-We implemented the SCS/SOS-CIS(D) code for singlet and triplet excitations into a local version of the ORCA code, 91-93 and it will be available in the upcoming release of ORCA5.
+For instance, there was an average difference of just $0.01~\mathrm{eV}$ for TD-B2PLYP (aC=0.27) and TD-PBE0-DH (aC=0.125).
+We implemented the SCS/SOS-CIS(D) code for singlet and triplet excitations into a local version of the ORCA code.
+95-97 and it has just become available for free in ORCA5.
 The SCF convergence criterion was set to $10^{-7}E_h$ ( $10^{-8}E_h$ for the updated Gordon set) along with ORCA's numerical quadrature grid "4" (grid "5" and "finalgrid 6" for the updated Gordon set).
-The resolution-of-the-identity technique was used with appropriate auxiliary basis sets for the perturbative steps. $^{94,95}$

-Hybrid density functionals are not assessed in this work because we aim to improve our previously published DHDFA results by introducing two new exchange-correlation combinations and also the SCS/SOS technique.
+The resolutionof-the-identity technique was used with appropriate auxiliary basis sets for the perturbative steps.
+98,99 in this work because we aim to improve our previously published DHDFA results by introducing two new exchange-correlation combinations and also the SCS/SOS technique.
 We refer the reader to our previous works in Refs.
-40 and 41 for more information about the performance of global and LC hybrid functionals, which are shown to be less accurate and robust: in this context, we would just like to mention that the LC hybrid ωB97X sometimes outperformed some DHDFAs such as B2PLYP.
-PBE0-DH, and RSX-QIDH, but not other DHDFAs tested by us.
-Due to a lack of highlevel reference data for triplet excitations in the PAH and CT sets, we expand our analysis by also assessing the full TD-DHDFA scheme on these two sets without any further optimization procedure.
-In addition, we also assessed the new RS-DH methods by Mester and Kállay, 80 namely, RS-B88-LYP, RS-PBE-PBE, and RS-PBE-P86 which had been optimized with Schwabe and Goerigk's "updated Gordon set" for singlet-singlet transitions using the TDA-DHDFA scheme; note that for these methods, we took the relevant values directly from the original work.
+40 and 41 for more information about the performance of global and LC hybrid functionals, which are shown to be less accurate and robust; in this context, we would just like to mention that the LC hybrid $\omega B97X^{100}$ sometimes outperformed some DHDFAs such as B2PLYP, PBE0-DH, and RSX-QIDH, but not other DHDFAs tested by us.
+Due to a lack of high-level reference data for triplet excitations in the PAH and CT sets, we expand our analysis by also assessing the full TD-DHDFA scheme on these two sets without any further optimization procedure.
+In addition, we also assessed the new (SCS/SOS-)RS-DH methods by Mester and Kállay, 83,85 namely, RS-B88-LYP, RS-PBE-PBE, RS-PBE-P86, and SCS/SOS-RS-PBE-P86 which had been optimized with Schwabe and Goerigk's "updated Gordon set" 39,102 for singlet-singlet transitions using the TDA-DHDFA scheme; note that for these methods, we took the relevant values directly from the original works.
+Singlet-triplet excitations have only been assessed with (SCS/SOS)-RS-PBE-P86 in Ref.
+85 and we could not find data for the other two RS-DHs.